fastapi/fastapi/docs/en/docs/tutorial/response-model.md

 ## Return Type and Data Filtering

 Let's continue from the previous example.
-We wanted to **annotate the function with one type** but return something that includes **more data**.
+We wanted to **annotate the function with one type** but return something that includes **less data**.

 We want FastAPI to keep **filtering** the data using the response model.